 Why is the Bank of England base rate important?

 The BoE base rate is important because it influences all other interest rates, including bonds, loans and savings rates.
-In other words, it affects the interest that you pay to commercial banks from which you’re borrowing money and how much interest you’re earning if you have savings.
+In other words, it affects the interest that you pay to commercial banks when you borrow money and how much interest you earn if you have savings.
 People often borrow money to pay for property, vehicles, school fees, and more.
 Because it affects how people spend, it also influences how much things cost.
 This means that the interest rate is also an important factor in determining inflation.
 The aim is to keep inflation at around 2%.

 In addition, the base rate is important to traders – especially forex traders – because it gives them an indication of currency valuations.
 If the rate is higher than expected, it often has a positive effect on GBP and if it’s lower than expected, it has a negative impact.

 There have been many key events between 1979 and today that have affected the UK interest rate.
 They include:

 1979: Interest rates rise to a staggering 17% when the Margaret Thatcher administration is appointed.
 Its aim is to lower inflation, but it also has a severe effect on British manufacturing exports and housing prices.

 1992: The UK withdraws from the European Exchange Rate Mechanism and interest rates rise from 10% to 12%.
 Though the government wanted to raise it even more to increase investors’ interest in the pound, this plan never took off, and the rate was reduced back to 10% in September of the same year.